The Global Energy Crisis

 Abundant and economical energy is the life blood of modern civilizations.
 The bargraph shows oil, coal and natural gas together supplying 85 percent of the world's energy supply in 2008.

 Coal, nuclear and hydro are used primarily to make electricity.
-Natural gas is widely
+Natural gas

-used for heating.
-Biomass, meaning wood and dried dung, is used for heating and
+is widely used for heating.
+Biomass, which usually means wood or dried dung,

-cooking.
+is used for heating and cooking.
 The red sliver is wind and solar power, primarily.
-The sliver may be small,

-but it is the future because wind and solar power are sustainable.
+The red sliver may be small, but it is the future because wind and solar power

 Oil powers almost all machines that move and that makes oil uniquely versatile.
-Oil

-are ubiquitous.
-Clearly, we live in the age of oil, but it is drawing to a
+powered machines are ubiquitous.
+Clearly, we live in the age of oil, but

-Everyone realizes oil and gas will become scarce and expensive within the life times
+realizes oil and gas will become scarce and expensive within the life times

 of living humans.
 Inevitably, there will be a transition to sustainable energy